Immediate Family (film)

 Immediate Family is a 1989 drama film directed by Jonathan Kaplan.
 It stars Glenn Close and James Woods as a married childless couple who want a baby.
-They decide to adopt from a pregnant teenage girl played by Mary Stuart Masterson who later gets second thoughts.
+They decide to adopt from a pregnant teenage girl played by Mary Stuart Masterson who later has second thoughts.

 Plot

-Successful couple Linda Spector (Glenn Close) and Michael Spector (James Woods) have been married for ten years and desperately want to be parents.
+Successful couple Michael and Linda Spector (James Woods and Glenn Close) have been married for ten years and desperately want to be parents.
 They try to conceive but are unable.
 They turn to an adoption agency and meet the pregnant 17-year-old Lucy (Mary Stuart Masterson).
 She thinks the couple can provide better for her baby than she and her boyfriend Sam (Kevin Dillon).
 The Spectors take care of Lucy during her pregnancy and they become close but Lucy becomes uncertain about giving up her baby.